ib-bib/IEEE_SusTechSB_PT_BackEnd/README.md

 ```
 *It's good practice to keep the table name and the outer class name the same*

 We then run the ```makemigrations``` and ```migrate``` commands respectively in our terminal.
-This creates the database, and we'll be able to see it on phpMyAdmin.
+This creates the table in our database, in addition to other auto-generated tables by Django.
+We can now head to phpMyAdmin and see the results.
 In my case, I made a database called "django_c", and a table with the same title.
 So my database looks like this

 ![database](https://user-images.githubusercontent.com/81387641/170403683-0c79e77b-e9c6-43f6-817b-864001a08534.png)